LaunchCodeEducation/aws-basics/content/ec2-web-console/walkthrough/static-websites/react-static-website/_index.md

 ### Getting Organized

 The objective for this walkthrough is to deploy a static `React` application to an `EC2 instance`.
 Below you will find a list of items needed in order to accomplish this task:
-1. `Build artificats of the react project`
+1. `Build artificats of the React project`

 {{% notice note %}}
 The build artifacts for the react project are located within this github repository: `https://github.com/LaunchCodeTechnicalTraining/react-tic-tac-toe-build-artifacts.git`